riotkit-org/riotkit-harbor/README.rst

 [![Documentation Status](https://readthedocs.org/projects/riotkit-docker-template/badge/?version=latest)](https://environment.docs.riotkit.org/en/latest/?badge=latest)

-`docker-compose` based framework for building production-like environments - starting on your local computer, deploying to your server or cluster.
+`docker-compose` based framework for building production-like environments - developing and testing on your local computer, deploying to your server or cluster from shell or from CI.

 Harbor
 ^^^^^^